 Why Do You Want an Air Bike?

-Any run-of-the-mill air bike will serve you well if you have an average physique and just want to casually exercise.
+Any run-of-the-mill spin bike will serve you well if you have an average physique and just want to casually exercise.

 On the other hand, you are going to want an air bike with adjustable ball bearings and a heavy-duty frame if you are an athlete with clear goals.

-You will want a bike that features a large digital console if you are someone who likes to monitor every workout.
+You will want a bike that features a large digital console if you are someone who likes to monitor every workout, and capture your calories burned.

 This will let you know your speed, time, distance traveled, RPMs, and calories burned.
 Some displays even feature automated workouts to keep you entertained.

-If the cardiovascular aspect of the air bike entices you, then you should place heavy emphasis on a bike with reviews that talk about how comfortable the seat is and adjustable the handles are.
+If the cardiovascular aspect of the air bike plus the compound muscle movements entices you, then you should place heavy emphasis on a bike with comfortable seat and adjustable or multi grip handles, since these types of workouts will last longer.

 Important Air Bike Features

-We touched on a few of the key features found on air bikes, but there are further options you might be interested in:
+We touched on a few of the key features found on air / assault bikes, but there are further options you might be interested in:

 Since air bikes feature a fan wheel, there is a certain level of noise that is to be expected.
-For most homes, this will not be an issue.
+For a garage gym, this will not be an issue.

 Weight refers to the size of the bike and the size of the rider.
 Heavy-duty bikes for intense training weigh around 100 pounds and feature wheels to make them easier to move around.